 The optional final day is a workshop, where each attendee has the opportunity to give a short presentation they have previously created, after which we work through it together to improve its design and delivery.

 Who should attend?

-Anyone who needs to present technical information in front of colleagues, clients, or any other audience.
+Anyone who is required to present technical information in front of an audience.

-Damian Conway is a well-known member of the international Open Source community.
-A widely sought-after speaker and trainer, he is also the author of several technical books as well as numerous Perl software modules.
+Damian Conway is a well-known member of the international Perl community.
+A widely sought-after speaker and teacher, he is also the author of several technical books as well as numerous Perl software modules.

-Over the past decade much of his spare time has been spent working with Larry Wall on the design and promotion of the new Perl 6 programming language.
+Over the past decade most of his spare time has been spent working with Larry Wall on the design and promotion of the new Perl 6 programming language.

 Other technical and academic areas in which he has published internationally include programming language design, programmer education, object orientation, software engineering, natural language generation, synthetic language generation, emergent systems, declarative programming, image morphing, human-computer interaction, geometric modelling, the psychophysics of perception, nanoscale simulation, and parsing.